Vietnam.vn - Nền tảng quảng bá Việt Nam

 Established in 2021, China's Sanjiangyuan National Park covers an area of 123,100 square kilometers, approximately the size of England.
 Sanjiangyuan is located on the Tibetan Plateau in Qinghai Province, where three famous rivers, the Yellow River, the Yangtze River, and the Mekong River, originate.

-This remote national park is home to many rare and endangered animals, including the snow leopard, Himalayan wolf, wild yak and Alpine musk deer.
+This remote national park is home to many rare, endangered or vulnerable animals such as the snow leopard, Himalayan wolf, wild yak and Alpine musk deer.
 Photo: Alamy

 Oceania

 In 2021, the Australian government declared the Munga-Thirri-Simpson Desert a national park, with the aim of protecting the stunning landscape in the far north of South Australia.
-The park covers 36,000 square kilometres and includes the world’s largest sand dunes, acacia forests, grasslands and a series of dry lakes (sometimes with water, often with a bottom containing fine-grained, volatile minerals) and many species of animals.
+The park covers 36,000 square kilometers and includes the world's largest sand dunes, acacia forests, grasslands, and a series of dry lakes (sometimes with water, often with a bottom containing fine-grained, volatile minerals) and many animal species.

 Africa

-Some of the world's tallest and largest dunes are located in the heart of Namibia's Namib Naukluft National Park, which covers nearly 50,000 square kilometres.
-It is easily accessible by car.
-The main road in the park leads to the famous Sossusvlei and Dead Vlei dunes, as well as the forest with its haunting scenery.
-Alternatively, guests can book a hot air balloon tour to see the area from above.
+Some of the world's tallest and largest dunes are located in the heart of Namibia's Namib Naukluft National Park, which covers nearly 50,000 square kilometers.
+It's easily accessible by car.
+The main road in the park leads to the famous Sossusvlei and Dead Vlei sand dunes, along with the forest with its haunting scenery.
+Alternatively, guests can book a hot air balloon tour to see the entire area from above.
 Photo: Africa geographic

 Europe